raghutheram/Cognizance2020/Don't open this idiot.md

-# I don't want you to read this
+# I don't want you to read this.